 On a daily basis, the Group processes personal data of its significant client base.
 The Group recognises the importance of adhering to data privacy laws such as GDPR and wants its customers to feel confident that the Group acts properly and protects the data they share with it.
 Failure to abide by all relevant data protection and privacy laws could result in reputational damage for the Group as well as regulatory action and fines.
-The Group manages this risk by having in place a robust governance and monitoring framework.
-This framework defines roles and responsibilities of employees who have access to personal data, on an annual basis provides training and awareness to these employees and includes monitoring, reporting audits and controls to ensure compliance with various policies and procedures aimed to protect customer data and privacy.
+The Group manages this risk by maintaining robust organizational and technical measures, coupled with regular audits specifically covering personal data processing.
+This framework defines roles and responsibilities of employees who have access to personal data, continuously provides training and awareness to employees and includes monitoring, reporting and controls to ensure compliance with applicable legislative requirements.